wp-plugins/jogar-mais-social-share-buttons/readme.txt

 == Frequently Asked Questions ==

 Some social networks already have shares counters.
 Facebook, Linkedin, Pinterest, Twitter, Google Plus

+== Translations ==

+* Portuguese BR - default, always included
+* English: United State - immer dabei!
+* Spanish: Español - immer dabei!

+* Note: My plugin is translatable by default.
+This is very important for all users worldwide.
+So please contribute your language to the plugin to make it even more useful.
+For translating I recommend the awesome ["Codestyling Localization" plugin](http://wordpress.org/extend/plugins/codestyling-localization/) and for validating the ["Poedit Editor"](http://www.poedit.net/).

 == Screenshots ==